 In order to meet the demand for all of the content that they need to create, organizations have brought creative teams in-house.
 And because they're making creative work a core competency, most of our customers have an in-house creative team that is running Agile (two- or three-week sprints) and producing content daily.

 We’re seeing upward trends in both volume and agility: the amount of content produced in-house is increasing, and teams need to turn it around quickly, given the fast-paced nature of today’s digital marketing platforms.
-Brands need an easy way to quickly create content, send it out, get it approved, and get it out the door.
+Brands need an easy way to quickly create content, organize it, send it out, get it approved, and get it out the door.

 2. Creative work spans entire organizations